 It’s important to understand that Chase Credit Journey’s credit monitoring tool is not an actual credit report.
-However, it does monitor your credit score in a similar way.
+However, it does monitor your credit score similarly.

-Here are the factors Chase Credit Journey evaluates when monitoring your credit score:
+Here are the factors Credit Journey evaluates when monitoring your credit score:

 - Payment history: Once a payment is more than 30 days late, it will be reported to the credit bureau.
 Late payments can hurt your credit and stay on your credit report for up to seven years.